St. Edmund Campion Secondary School: Academics

 In August 2009, the school principal Kevin McGuire removed the book To Kill a Mockingbird from the grade 10 curriculum due to a complaint received from a parent who expressed concern about the language in the book.
 It was returned to the grade 10 curriculum in 2011.

 St. Edmund Campion offers an Advanced Placement (AP) Program.
 The AP program provides an enriched classroom setting for highly motivated students in the areas of English, Math, and French.
 History and Science will be added in grade 10.
 The program begins in Grade 9 with pre-AP classes in which students study both the Ontario and the AP curriculum.
 This allows students to continue AP classes in Grades 11 and 12 that prepare students to write AP exams for advanced placement or credit in university.

-As of the 2016–17 school year, St. Edmund Campion is ranked the 7th best school in Brampton out of 25 schools in the city.
-St. Edmund Campion is the second best school in West Brampton, after St. Roch Catholic Secondary School.
+As of the 2016–17 school year, St. Edmund Campion is ranked the 1st best school in Brampton out of 25 schools in the city.
+St. Edmund Campion is the best school in West Brampton, after St. Roch Catholic Secondary School.

 In May 2018, St. Edmund Campion Secondary School was chosen as a recipient of the 2017–18 Premier’s Award for Accepting Schools.
 The school was awarded for demonstrating initiative, creativity and leadership in promoting a safe, inclusive and accepting school climate.

 Notable events

-In 2012, St. Edmund Campion's then vice-principal was suspended after facing impaired driving and drug charges.

-Naveed Shahnawaz, a recent St. Edmund Campion graduate, was killed in 2013 at the CNE.